JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20220426/report_districts_cost_analyses.md

 The Bethel SD's cost analysis has the following problems:
 - No mention of the assumed increases in assessed values is given.
 - The assessed value for the example home stays flat while the district assumes that the total AV (all other homes, apartments, and businesses) appreciate.
 This underestimates the cost impact to the parcel owner.
-- This Enhancement Levy is a 41% tax increase, in dollars, over the previous levy.
+- The district did not convey how this Enhancement Levy is a 41% tax increase, in dollars, over the previous Enhancement Levy.
-- This Capital Levy is an 11% tax increase, in dollars, over the previous levy.
+- The district did not convey how this Capital Levy is an 11% tax increase, in dollars, over the previous Capital Levy.

 [Calculator for the Bethel SD](calculator_bethel_enhanced)